Flyaway Friday: Getting To Know The Japanese Better

 Shinchan is my favorite cartoon.
 They show the daily life of Japan as it is, apart from the weird sense of humor of Shinchan of course. 😛 The house, their lifestyle and the life of his father, being a common Japanese salary-man, is very relatable and very Japanese in a true sense.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 6A
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 6A

 Anime is hugely popular and has its own comic con events all year long.
 Top anime like DragonBall, Naruto, One Piece, Bleach, etc. originated in Japan and are popular worldwide.